Best Online Master’s Degrees in: Organizational Psychology

 A graduate degree in organizational psychology may require thesis work throughout the degree program.
 Students may also be required to participate in research or gain internship experience for professional development.
 Assignments may include problem sets for statistics course work and reading for research methods or research specific to course work and lecture.
 Students may be required to submit their own research or participate in laboratory work.

 Building a Career

 Most states require practicing psychologists to obtain state licensure, which usually requires a doctorate in psychology, internship experiences and one to two years of professional experience, and passing the Examination for Professional Practice in Psychology.
 National certification through the National Association of School Psychologists is accepted by 30 states toward licensing or certification, and is awarded as the Nationally Certified School Psychologist (NCSP) designation.

-The U.S. Bureau of Labor Statistics (BLS) reports that the annual wage for industrial-organizational psychologists in May 2011 was $124,160.
-The BLS also reports that the median pay for psychologists in May 2010 was $68,640 per year.
+The U.S. Bureau of Labor Statistics (BLS) reports that the annual wage for industrial-organizational psychologists was $124,160.
+The BLS also reports that the median pay for psychologists was $68,640 per year.
 Wages and employment opportunities tend to vary by factors including employer, area, experience, and position.
 Employment for psychologists is expected to increase by 22% between 2010 and 2020.
 Industrial-organizational psychologists employment is expected to increase by 35% between 2010 and 2020.
 However, The BLS reports that industrial-organizational psychologists is a small occupation, and the fast employment growth may only result in about 800 new jobs between 2010 and 2020.